-The Hermelin Brain Tumor Center at Henry Ford Health System Detroit offers 2-year fellowship positions in neuro-oncology to prepare trainees for a career in neuro-oncology.
+The Hermelin Brain Tumor Center at Henry Ford Health System Detroit offers a one-to-two-year fellowship position in neuro-oncology to prepare trainees for a career in neuro-oncology.
 The program, certified by the United Council for Neurologic Subspecialties (UCNS), provides comprehensive clinical training in the diagnosis and management of adults with primary nervous system tumors and neurologic complications of systemic cancer at the nationally known Hermelin Brain Tumor Center.
 The graduating fellows will be highly trained in neuro-oncology and have the potential to become academic leaders in the field.

 The program is flexible to meet the specific interests of the fellow and can include rotations in Surgical Neuro-Oncology, Neuropathology, Pain/Palliative Care, Radiation Oncology, and Medical Oncology.
 Research activities are strongly encouraged and opportunities in clinical, laboratory, translational neuro-oncology or neuro-informatics are available based on the fellow's interest.
 The fellowship takes place at the Henry Ford Hospital in Midtown Detroit as well as outpatient clinics in our Henry Ford West-Bloomfield Hospital.
 The fellowship is a UCNS-accredited program in neuro-oncology with outstanding clinical training as well as opportunities for cutting-edge clinical, bio-informatics, basic and translational research.
 The Hermelin Brain Tumor Center is part of the Balakrishnan Neuro-Palliative Program at Henry Ford, which is a leader in the field of palliative care and symptom research in neuro-oncology and neurology.

 Fellows will be prepared for sub-specialty UCNS board certification in neuro-oncology.
 No call participation and no clinical activities on weekends.
+Stipends for conference travel.

 About Henry Ford Health System Detroit